venky-webdev-pro/RameshReactJsNotes/Episode_04/README.md

 ## 1. Is JSX mandatory for React?

 No, JSX is not mandatory for React.
 React can work without JSX by using `React.createElement()`.
-However, JSX makes the code more readable, easier to write, and is commonly used in React applications.
+However, JSX makes the code more readable, easier to write, and is commonly used in  functional based React applications.

 ---